-Beginning in 1849 as the Australian Mutual Provident Society, offering life insurance, AMP has evolved over 170 years to be a publicly listed, global wealth manager.
+Beginning in 1849 by offering life insurance as the Australian Mutual Provident Society, AMP has evolved over the past 170 years to be a publicly listed bank and wealth manager.

-Today, we help millions of people in our home markets of Australia and New Zealand, and around the world, to create and protect their wealth.
+Today, we help millions of people in Australia and New Zealand make the most of their potential and create their tomorrow.

-- 1849 – The Australian Mutual Provident Society opens for business
+- 1849 – The Australian Mutual Provident Society (AMP) opens for business

 - 1860 – Benjamin Short joins AMP as its first agent